sh41664/Eighth-Assignment-Restaurant/README.md

 # Eighth Assignment - Restaurant

-## Introduction 👋
+## Overview 👋

-Welcome to your last assignment before the Final project. 🤠🤠  I hope you all are still energetic and ready to continue your excellent work.
-In this project, you will build a Hangman game using JavaFX and store its data in a chosen database. 💻
+Welcome to your final assignment before the grand project! 🍽️🚀 We’re wrapping things up with a full-stack desktop application that simulates a restaurant ordering system.
+You’ll build it using **JavaFX** for the UI and **PostgreSQL** for persistent data storage.

+You’ll implement essential user flows like **sign-up**, **login**, and **placing orders**, and use **JDBC** for direct interaction with the database.
+Your journey will bring together everything you've learned in this course — from file-based applications to database-backed systems with a graphical interface.

 ## Prerequisites ✅

-1) Make sure you have installed these apps before starting your project:
+ Make sure you have installed these apps before starting your project:

-- SceneBuilder
+- Scene Builder
-- Mongodb/PostgreSQL
+- PostgreSQL
-- Java 21
+- Java 23
 - Git
-- Maven as a package manager
+- Gradle as the package manager
+> 💡 You might need VPN or DNS setting for downloading JavaFX packages in Gradle.

 ## Objectives ✏️

 By completing this assignment, you will:

-- Learn about databases and how to work with them.
+- Build a **full-stack desktop application** that integrates a graphical user interface with a relational database.

+- Understand how to **connect a Java application to a relational database** using JDBC.

-- Gain experience with JavaFX and UI development.
+- Gain hands-on experience in **designing and implementing UI using JavaFX**.

-## Assignment Overview 🔎

-Your task is to develop a Hangman game.
-Hangman is a game where the player must guess the word by suggesting letters within a limited number of guesses.
-Incorrect guesses result in a part of a stick figure being drawn, and the game is lost if the figure is completed before the word is guessed.
-Note that you must design a Graphical User Interface for this project using JavaFX.

 ## Logic